Marvel Family: Captain Nazi

-Introduced in a three-part crossover between Master Comics and Whiz Comics in 1941 during World War II, Captain Nazi - real name Albrecht Krieger - is a genetically-altered Nazi who is Adolf Hitler's champion.
+Introduced in a three-part crossover between Master Comics and Whiz Comics in 1941 during World War II, Captain Nazi – real name Albrecht Krieger – is a genetically altered Nazi who is Adolf Hitler's champion.
 Wearing a green costume with a swastika insignia, Captain Nazi has super-strength, near-invulnerability, and can use a special chemical gas to fly.

 Created to wreak havoc on America, Captain Nazi murders an elderly man and cripples a teenage boy during his fight with Captain Marvel in Whiz Comics #25 (December 1941).
-The boy, Freddy Freeman, is granted powers by Captain Marvel to save his life, becoming Captain Marvel, Jr. and declaring Captain Nazi his mortal enemy.
+The boy, Freddy Freeman, is granted powers by Captain Marvel to save his life, becoming Captain Marvel Jr. and declaring Captain Nazi his mortal enemy.

 Ibac

 A frail thug named "Stinky" Printwhistle who was empowered by Lucifer himself after Lucifer saved Printwhistle from a fall caused by Captain Marvel.
 Printwistle is imbued with the powers of four of the most evil men to walk the face of the earth (Ivan the Terrible, Borgia, Attila the Hun and Caligula).
 When he says the name "IBAC", he is engulfed in green fire and brimstone and becomes a large, muscular brute with super-strength.
-Saying his name again transforms him back into Printwhistle (therefore, like Captain Marvel, Jr., Ibac also cannot say his own name).
+Saying his name again transforms him back into Printwhistle (therefore, like Captain Marvel Jr., Ibac also cannot say his own name).

 Ibac first appeared in Captain Marvel Adventures #8 in 1942 and became a recurring Marvel Family villain through the characters' run in Fawcett and DC Comics.
-The 2011 rebooted version of Ibac is the descendant of a long line of evil despots, the first of whom - Ibac the Terrible - was known in ancient times as "the man who invented evil."
+The 2011 rebooted version of Ibac is the descendant of a long line of evil despots, the first of whom – Ibac the Terrible – was known in ancient times as "the man who invented evil."

+Satan

+Having granted power to Ibac and Sabbac, Satan (initially under the name of Prince Lucifer) came into direct conflict with the Marvel Family years later including when he came to collect on the soul of Ebenezer Batson.
+Billy Batson, Ebenezer's nephew, battled Satan's champions Abaddon, Medea, Antaeus, Old Age, Legion, and Truth as Captain Marvel.
+Defeated, Satan returned with the Confederation of Hell including the aforementioned Ibac and Sabbac as well as Master Man and Darkling in an unsuccessful bid to eliminate the Marvel Family and Kid Eternity.